judasgutenberg/Esp8266_RemoteControl/README.md

 One caveat: this system is one where the server tells the microcontroller what pins do what and can change assignments without a need to reflash or even restart the microcontroller.
 For some pins (notably GPIO10 and GPIO9 on an ESP8266, which are used for accessing on-board flash storage), setting them to outputs and forcing them to take a value will cause the ESP8266 to crash and restart.
 So definitely test all your pin control arrangements while local to the ESP8266 before using it remotely.

-To expand the number of pins usable for remote control, you can add a slave Arduino with my slave software: https://github.com/judasgutenberg/Generic_Arduino_I2C_Slave and just add the I2C address of the slave Arduino to the device_type_feature record.
+To expand the number of pins usable for remote control, you can add one or more slave Arduinos running my slave software (be sure to give them all different I2C addresses): https://github.com/judasgutenberg/Generic_Arduino_I2C_Slave and just add the I2C address of the slave Arduino to the device_type_feature record.

 ![alt text](esp8266-remote.jpg?raw=true)